GET IN TOUCH

 Comparison 2: Delaware vs. Federal Lien Rights and Remedies

-• Delaware: Bankruptcy proceedings may temporarily pause collection, but the lien itself can survive discharge and remain attached to property.
+Bankruptcy Effect — In both systems, bankruptcy proceedings may temporarily pause collection through the automatic stay, but the lien itself can survive discharge and remain attached to property.

 Once taxpayers understand the differences between state and federal liens, the next step is knowing how to remove or reduce a Delaware tax lien.
 The following section outlines the main resolution options and how to pursue them.